Margherita Roberti: Biography

 After her European debut, invitations from major opera houses throughout Europe came pouring in to Roberti.
 In 1958 she sang Abigaille in Verdi's Nabucco for her La Scala debut.
 She was a regular performer at that house for the next ten seasons.
 In 1958 she portrayed the title role in Puccini's Tosca for her first performance at the Royal Opera at Covent Garden.
 That same year she made her first appearance at the Arena di Verona Festival and made her debut at the Lyric Opera of Chicago as Amelia Grimaldi in Verdi's Simon Boccanegra opposite Tito Gobbi in the title role and Richard Tucker as Gabriele Adorno.
 Other international appearances included performances in Buenos Aires, New Orleans, San Francisco, Mexico City, and Israel.

 Roberti made her debut at the Metropolitan Opera in 1962 as Tosca to the Cavardossi of Franco Corelli.
 That same year she sang Tosca with Corelli for her debut with the Philadelphia Lyric Opera Company.
 Roberti also sang the title role in Verdi's Aida in New York and Philadelphia that year.
 In 1963 she sang the title role in Verdi's Luisa Miller at the Edinburgh Festival.
 She was also a repeat performer at the Vienna State Opera from 1959 to 1964.
 She remained busy in opera houses in Italy for the rest of her career.

-In 1970, Roberti was knighted by the Italian government for artistic achievement.
+In 1970, Roberti was awarded with Order of the Merit by the Italian Republic president Giuseppe Saragat for artistic achievement.
 Her final performance was a farewell concert given in the Quad Cities in 1988.

 She died on January 23, 2021, at the age of 95.